josephsalmon/agramfort.github.io/content/pages/HMMA238_full.md

 slug: HMMA238-full

-This is an undergraduate course (in French!) introducing scientific computing and modern software practices.
+This is a master level course introducing scientific computing and modern software practices.
 The new website for this course is here: [https://github.com/bcharlier/HMMA238](https://github.com/bcharlier/HMMA238)

 We will discover some component of the Python scientific ecosystem